5 common misconceptions about canoeing and kayaking

 It can be a quiet, recreational activity, perfect for those looking for a relaxing way to enjoy nature.

-Myth 3: Canoeing is expensive!
+Myth 3: Canoeing is super expensive!

 kayak canoe

-Prices for a half-day trip (around 4 hours) range from €23 to €55 per person, and from €37 to €92 for a full day.
-Sea kayaks, fishing kayaks or tandem kayaks can cost more, about €9 to €28 more.
+For a half-day trip (approx. 4 hours), prices can range from 23 € to 55 € per person and from 37 € to 92 € for a full day.
+Sea kayaks, fishing kayaks or tandem kayaks can cost more, from around 9 € to 28 € more.

-For those who decide to invest in their own equipment, it's clear that it's much more expensive, from €100 for an inflatable kayak, €200 for a recreational kayak and up to €1,200 for a whitewater kayak.
-Otherwise, of course, there's always Le bon coin!
+For those who decide to invest in their own equipment, it's clear that it's much more expensive, from 100 euros for an inflatable kayak, 200 euros for a recreational kayak and up to 1200 euros for a whitewater kayak.
+Otherwise, there's always Le bon coin, of course!

 canoe kayak